dwaipayan-dev/SentiPedeAPI-for-movie-review-analysis/README.md

 # SentiPedeAPI-for-movie-review-analysis
 This is a flask API I made where you can get a score on a given movie review on a scale of 0(Extremely bad) to 10(Extremely good).
 This API is powered by an NLP model based on LSTM word-based model architecture and supports a word limit of 150 words.
 The val AUC of the model is 0.85 and you can find it in my Keras profile.
-You need only worry about the word limit as the api transforms the input to model appropriate representation
+You need only worry about the word limit as the api transforms the input to model appropriate representation.
+The model is trained on 2.5 lakh sentences.

 # Routes
 The API has two routes.